 How should this medicine be used?

-Swallow the extended-release tablets whole or broken in half on the score mark; do not chew or crush them.
+Swallow the tablets whole or broken in half on the score mark.

 Your doctor may start you on a low dose of trazodone and gradually increase your dose, not more than once every 3 to 4 days.
 Your doctor may decrease your dose once your condition is controlled.

 Trazodone controls depression, but does not cure it.
 It may take 2 weeks or longer before you feel the full benefit of trazodone.
 Continue to take trazodone even if you feel well.

 Do not stop taking trazodone without talking to your doctor.
 If you suddenly stop taking trazodone, you may experience withdrawal symptoms such as dizziness; nausea; headache; confusion; anxiety; agitation; difficulty falling asleep or staying asleep; extreme tiredness; seizures; pain, burning, or tingling in the hands or feet; frenzied or abnormally excited mood; ringing in the ears; or sweating.
 Your doctor will probably decrease your dose gradually.

 Other uses for this medicine